oroinc/documentation/backend/security/acl.rst

 Suppose you have configured an entity to be protectable via ACLs.
 You have granted some of its objects to a set of users.
 Now you can control who can enter specific resources through the controller method.
 Restricting access can be done in two different ways:

 #.
-Use the ``@Acl`` annotation on a controller method, providing the entity class name and the permission to check for:
+Use the ``#[Acl]`` attribute on a controller method, providing the entity class name and the permission to check for:

-.. oro_integrity_check:: 7f774b6fa27aa54fa168f5bf99b0a124ed1830f0
+.. oro_integrity_check:: 289ba9e63a2e20b189700991e20a2dbf67f64cd0

     .. literalinclude:: /code_examples/commerce/demo/Controller/FavoriteController.php
         :caption: src/Acme/Bundle/DemoBundle/Controller/FavoriteController.php
         :language: php
-        :lines: 1-31, 101
+        :lines: 1-29, 92

 #.
-When you need to perform a particular check repeatedly, write ``@Acl`` repeatedly.
+When you need to perform a particular check repeatedly, write ``#[Acl]`` repeatedly.
 This, however, is tedious, especially when your requirements change and you have to change a lot of ACLs.

    The ACL configuration from the example above looks like this:

-.. oro_integrity_check:: 0dbbb1351e3031ef6794ab99daeef705351547f2
+.. oro_integrity_check:: a90d207ee6b06730683ccba4c994d2daa7f1c98c

     .. literalinclude:: /code_examples/commerce/demo/Resources/config/oro/acls.yml
         :caption: src/Acme/Bundle/DemoBundle/config/oro/acls.yml
         :language: yaml
         :lines: 1-5

-  Annotation @AclAncestor enables you to reuse ACL resources defined with the ACL annotation or described in the acls.yml file.
-The name of the ACL resource is used as the parameter of this annotation:
+  Attribute #[AclAncestor] enables you to reuse ACL resources defined with the ACL attribute or described in the acls.yml file.
+The name of the ACL resource is used as the parameter of this attribute:

-.. oro_integrity_check:: 4c7b1f9014fb80cdf7ddc6af988c478970a5f4f4
+.. oro_integrity_check:: 3edd40e1934c7c592eb31b7e296f0010606b382b

     .. literalinclude:: /code_examples/commerce/demo/Controller/FavoriteController.php
         :caption: src/Acme/Bundle/DemoBundle/Controller/FavoriteController.php
         :language: php
-        :lines: 1-22, 50-67, 101
+        :lines: 1-22, 45-61, 92

   Sometimes you want to protect a controller method from code you do not control.
-Therefore, you cannot add the ``@AclAncestor`` annotation to it.
+Therefore, you cannot add the ``#[AclAncestor]`` attribute to it.
 Use the bindings key in the YAML configuration of your ACL to define which method(s) should be protected:

 .. oro_integrity_check:: 2851bb1508ab6f4f85833d9387df75d4da10c6bc